msecondi/Breathe-Server/README.md

 ### Sitemap

 - Landing Page
+- Fire Feed Page
-- Establish the Problem Page
+- Establish the Problem Page (to be added in a future update)
-- Introspective Page
+- Mood Page (to be added in a future update)

 ### Mockups

-_To be added during design phase._
+_None_

 ### Data Structure